 1. Blogging is the most crucial tactic to achieve Content Marketing success, according to top performing B2B marketers.

-As seen in the graph above, 52% of B2B marketers claim that blog content is still the most critical tactic to achieve content marketing success in 2017.
+As seen in the graph above, 52% of B2B marketers claim that blog content is still the most critical tactic to achieve content marketing success.
 More so, blogging is the gateway to practically every inbound marketing funnel.
 In fact, it plays a crucial role in every stage of the funnel (Attract, Convert, Close, Delight), which makes it quite important don't you think?

 2. Blogging is the most cost-efficient way to do Content Marketing.